Cultural impact of Michael Jackson: Race politics

 The video for "Black or White" showed Jackson dancing with dancers of various ethnic groups and traditions, and the lyrics plead for racial tolerance and understanding.
 In early 1993, he launched a $1.25 million program to assist children affected by the 1992 Los Angeles riots and, in a TV interview conducted by Oprah Winfrey, discussed issues related to his African-American heritage and the abuse he suffered under his father.
 The viewer ratings for the show were among the highest in the history of US television.

-In 1995 "They Don't Care About Us" was released as one of the singles from HIStory.
+In 1995, "They Don't Care About Us" was released as one of the singles from HIStory.
 In the mid-2010s, the track was used as an anthem for the Black Lives Matter movement.
-The song, originally recorded as part of the Dangerous sessions, was inspired by the Rodney King beating, which had led to the 1992 LA riots.
+Originally recorded as part of the Dangerous sessions, the song was inspired by the Rodney King beating, which had led to the 1992 Los Angeles riots.
 The lyrics became more personal after Jackson felt dehumanized by the Santa Barbara County police's behavior during the investigation into the child sexual abuse accusations brought against him in 1993.

 "They Don't Care About Us" attracted controversy over its supposedly antisemitic lyrics.
-Bernard Weinraub of The New York Times cited the lines "Jew me, sue me / Everybody do me / Kick me, kike me / Don’t you black or white me" as "pointedly critical of Jews".
+Bernard Weinraub of The New York Times cited the lines "Jew me, sue me / Everybody do me / Kick me, kike me / Don't you black or white me" as "pointedly critical of Jews".
 Rabbi Abraham Cooper of the Simon Wiesenthal Center described the lyrics as "deeply disturbing" and potentially harmful to young people.
 Jackson issued statements saying that his lyrics were about "the pain of prejudice and hate" and that the song was "a way to draw attention to social and political problems".
 He described himself as "the voice of the accused and the attacked".
 The lyrics were eventually edited out with muffles.

+Global media

+Michael Jackson's impact has been well-documented by global media, statistical lists and entertainment outlet op-eds.
+Google Search using PageRank algorithm includes Michael Jackson among the 100 most Googled terms ever between 2003 to 2022, being one of a few persons to be included on the list along with technology and natural events.
+Branded titles including but not limited to "The King of Pop", "Biggest Pop Star" factor him as one of the most influential musical artists based on his sales, impact and acclaim.
+Particular descriptions by economic researchers and cultural journalists have also been detailed in various countries.
+Such titles, rankings and achievements in both English and non-English languages include: